-Female Genital Mutilation comprises all procedures involving the removal of the external female genitalia organs for non-medical reasons, as defined by the World Health Organisations (WHO).
-This is practiced on girls and young women under 18.
+Comprises all procedures involving the removal of the external female genitalia organs for non-medical reasons, as defined by the World Health Organisations (WHO).
+This is practised on girls and young women under 18.
 FGM is not prescribed by any religion and has no health benefits.
 It can cause life lasting physical and psychological trauma.
-This practice violates children's rights, defined in the Convention of the Rights of the Child.
-(Article 2, Article 19 (1), (Article 24), (Article 37). "to protect adolescents from all harmful traditional practices, such as early marriage, honour killings and female g m" (2003).
-If we are aware of the practice and it has been reported, then the procedure is to make the Safeguarding Lead aware so that this can then be reported to the local Children's Services.
-We have a legal obligation to report this when it is suspected.
+This practise violates children's rights as defined in the Convention of the Rights of the Child.
+(Article 2, Article 19 (1), (Article 24), (Article 37).
+"To protect adolescents from all harmful traditional practices, such as early marriage, honour killings and female g m" (2003).
+If we are aware of the practice and it has been reported, then the procedure is to make the Safeguarding Lead aware.
+This can then be reported to the local Children's Services; we have a legal obligation to report this if it is suspected.